scrtlabs/protocol/docs/source/AboutThisRelease.rst

 In this release the Enigma Network is tightly coupled with Ethereum in multiple ways.

-1. The Enigma Network shares many key characteristics with Oracles [2]_, including a similar pattern of asynchronous data exchange
+1. The Enigma Network shares many key characteristics with `oracles <https://blog.ethereum.org/2014/07/22/ethereum-and-oracles/>`__ , including a similar pattern of asynchronous data exchange

 2. The business logic of each computation task is included in dApp smart contracts deployed on Ethereum